Brazilian shrew mouse: Morphology

 The appearance of the Brazilian shrew mouse is often compared to that of small insectivorous shrews or moles with small, reduced eyes, short ears and tail, and short, soft fur.
 Its mole-like appearance contributes to its ability to be differentiated from other rodents in its Neotropical habitat.
 Overall, its specialized body structure lends itself to the animal's subterranean life, with broad forefeet and large claws for digging.
 It has a long snout that is used to find insects in the ground and highly developed jaw muscles that help to close the mouth quickly, as to avoid swallowing dirt.
 The species has demonstrated sexual dimorphism in that females are usually slightly larger than males.

 Lifespan

 The average lifespan of the Brazilian shrew mouse is unknown, as they are difficult to find.
 Captive specimens tend to refuse food and die shortly after capture.
-It is generally assumed that the species' lifespan is similar to other Sigmodontinae rodents, which is typically less than one year.
+It is generally assumed that the species' lifespan is similar to other sigmodontine rodents, which is typically less than one year.